 For most people, though, the free version strikes a workable balance.
 It’s not minimal, but it doesn’t overwhelm either.

-How to Install Avast Software Safely
+How to Install Avast One Software Safely

-Click the download button for the free antivirus.
 The installer file is small and downloads quickly on most connections.

 Open the installer and follow the prompts.
-Avast will suggest additional tools during setup, so it’s worth reading each step instead of clicking through automatically.
+Avast One will suggest additional tools during setup, so it’s worth reading each step instead of clicking through automatically.

 You can choose a custom installation if you want more control over which features are included.
 Otherwise, the default setup works for most users.

-After installation, Avast runs a full scan for the first time.
+After installation, Avast One runs a full scan for the first time.
 This checks for existing threats and gives you a baseline sense of your system’s status.

 After that, the software updates its virus definitions and begins real-time protection.
 From there, it operates mostly in the background.